electrode-io/electrode-native/docs/development/new_project.md

 ===
 Projects are good, they isolate logic, give a place to document and test, allow for reuse.
 However whenever a project becomes a bunch of projects things can go sideways.
-This is a short guide to setting up a project within
-@walmart/ern-, by following a few rules we can automate a lot of the ugliness.
+This is a short guide to setting up a project within ern-, by following a few rules we can automate a lot of the ugliness.